oluwoleadetifa/InterviewPrep/react_apps/tic-tac-toe/README.md

 - SWC can generate code that are technically correct but do not align with standard practices.
 - SWC can be difficult in debugging.
 And the ecosystem compatibility can be limited.

 Anyways, this is a simple app to get you to learn the basics of React.
+You will learn about components, and useState Hook